Launch Week's here! Day 2: Scheduled Evals, read more →

 Framework flexibility without lock-in

 Your LLM stack will evolve.
-Today it might be LangChain.
-Tomorrow it could be Pydantic AI or a custom agent framework.
 Great observability provides consistent trace capture and quality monitoring across frameworks.
-OpenTelemetry support and ecosystem neutrality prevent observability from becoming a bottleneck.
+OpenTelemetry support and ecosystem neutrality prevent observability from becoming its own bottleneck.

 How We Evaluated These Tools

-Evaluation maturity: Are the metrics research-backed and widely validated?
-Can teams define custom evaluators easily?
-Is evaluation core to the product or layered onto tracing?
+Evaluation maturity: Are metrics research-backed?
+Is evaluation core to the product or layered onto tracing as an afterthought?

 1. Confident AI

-Customers include Panasonic, Toshiba, Amdocs, BCG, CircleCI, and Humach.
+Customers include Panasonic, Toshiba, Amdocs, BCG, and CircleCI.
 Humach, an enterprise voice AI company serving McDonald's, Visa, and Amazon, shipped deployments 200% faster after adopting Confident AI.

 Pros